muhammad-magdy/WPFToastNotification/README.md

   * Width
   * Height
   * Notification template
   * Notification Flow Direction, Set direction in which new notifications will appear.
-Avalaible options are:
+Available options are:
     * RightBottom (default)
     * LeftBottom
     * LeftUp